jpuritz/BIO_594_2019/Final_Assignment/Zyck_Final_Project/Scripts/Ucarapax.md

 After filtering, kept 17058 out of a possible 23387 Sites Run Time = 16.00 seconds
 ```
-Use the script `rad_haplotyper.pl` written by (Chris Hollenbeck)[https://github.com/chollenbeck].
+Use the script `rad_haplotyper.pl` written by [Chris Hollenbeck](https://github.com/chollenbeck).
 This tool takes a VCF file of SNPs and will parse through BAM files looking to link SNPs into haplotypes along paired reads.

 First, copy the most recent VCF file to the directory with the BAM files and `reference.fasta`.
 In my case, it is `ddocent_env`.
 ```javascript